uhuruos/CloverOS/README.md

 ### Is this an overlay?
 No, this uses regular Gentoo Portage only.
 Same versions and USE flag options.

+### Package isn't available
+Make an issue so I can add the package.
+In the meantime, edit /etc/make.conf and edit the following line:

+`EMERGE_DEFAULT_OPTS="--keep-going=y --autounmask-write=y --jobs=2 -G"`

+to

+`EMERGE_DEFAULT_OPTS="--keep-going=y --autounmask-write=y --jobs=2"`

+This disables the binhost and uses Portage's ebuilds for packages.

 ### Manual partitoning
 Edit the following lines of the install script: